 However, once you get through that difficult period, you should start to see significant improvement in your mood.

-So, please try to remember that if you have depression
+So, please try to remember that if you have depression and sleep apnea

 , sometimes the things may get difficult but they will improve once you start sleeping better.
 Your body has a lot to recover from so many sleepless nights.